VA Loans vs Physician Loans

 To get started with applying for a physician mortgage loan, ask your realtor or a trusted friend or family member for referrals.
 Seek out a lender who specializes in working with physicians.
 Be sure to have a signed employment contract in hand.
 You will likely be able to qualify based on the letter, even if your start date isn’t for a few more months.

-Enjoy being able to borrow the money needed to finance your home at a competitive interest rate, working with a loan professional who respects and understand what you do for a living, and the challenges you face.
+Enjoy being able to borrow the money needed to finance your home at a competitive interest rate, working with a loan professional who respects and understands what you do for a living and the challenges you face.
 Many people assume that physicians are wealthy given the high salaries that can be found with a quick internet search, but those same people making assumptions do not factor in the incredible amount of debt you had to take on to get your career started.

 Yes, being a physician is a stable career field, and the salaries are high, but even someone earning a six-figure salary would do well to consult with professionals who can help you best look out for your financial health and help you make the right decisions to build a career, a life, and a home to call your own.